THE

 Strabo was writing, probably in Rome, some three centuries after Pytheas.
 (Allusions in the Geography suggest it was completed in, or just after, AD 23, though the timescale of its production is the subject of debate.)
 Whilst Strabo was a lad, Julius Caesar had brought all Gaul under Roman control, and made two expeditions to Britain (in 55 BC and 54 BC).
 Caesar, himself, wrote:

 Caesar’s idea that the west coast of Britain faced towards Spain seems bizarre today [Map].
-He appears to have come to this conclusion by imagining that the coast of Gaul ran in a virtually straight line from the Pyrenees to the Rhine:
+He appears to have come to this conclusion by imagining that the coast of Gaul ran in a virtually straight line from the Rhine to the Pyrenees:

 Such a ‘flattening’ of Gaul would, in effect, rotate the British Isles towards Spain.
 It seems reasonable to assume that, by the time Strabo wrote his Geography, the coastlines of Gaul and southern Britain would have become familiar to the Romans.
 It would, therefore, seem reasonable to expect Strabo’s description to be an advance on Caesar’s.
 That, however, is not the case.
 Instead, Strabo (who never travelled west of Italy) developed his own, curious, notion of the area’s geography: